Chicago Mind and Body

 Background

-While working in research, Sarah completed an additional master’s degree in Community Counseling to follow her clinical interests.
-As a counselor in training, she gained experience offering therapeutic services to teens and families at a community counseling center.
+While working in research, Sarah completed a second master’s degree in Community Counseling to follow her clinical interests.
+As a counselor in training, she fulfilled practicum at a community counseling center.
 She completed counseling internships at the University of Incarnate Word, providing therapy to college students and athletes.
-As a pre-licensed Illinois counselor, she briefly worked as a counseling extern in nursing facilities in 2013.
-She then spent 4.5 years at a group therapy practice in Chicago and opened her practice in 2017.
+As a pre-licensed therapist, she briefly worked as a counseling extern in nursing facilities in 2013.
+She then spent 4.5 years at a private therapy practice in Chicago before opening her own practice in 2017.

 Counseling Focus

 Sarah works with adults and specializes in treating anxiety.
-She commonly sees college aged individuals and young adults, working professionals and parents, and amateur to elite athletes.
-Her style is client-centered and she primary utilizes Cognitive Behavioral Therapy and Mindfulness-based interventions.
+Her clients include college students, working professionals & adults throughout the lifespan, and amateur to elite athletes.
+Her style is client-centered and she primary utilizes Cognitive Behavioral Therapy and mindfulness-based interventions.

 Sarah dedicates time outside of her practice to advocate for athlete populations.
-Sarah participated in equestrian sports for 25 years, and provided riding instruction and training as a college and graduate student.
-She now participates in barbell and kettlebell programs.
-She is a member of the International OCD Foundation’s Anxiety in Athletes Task Force and as a participant, Sarah contributes articles, social media posts and is featured on their Youtube web series.
+Sarah spent 25 years in Hunter/Jumper equestrian sports.
+In college and graduate school, she provided riding instruction and assisted in training young horses.
+She is now active in barbell and kettlebell programs and occasionally participates in amateur events.
+She is a member of the International OCD Foundation’s Anxiety in Athletes Task Force and as an advocate, Sarah helps develop mental health resources for athletes, coaches and caregivers.

 Sarah’s message to clients